Have you heard PGA Tour players in their post-round interview often use the phrase, “I was getting really quick and I wasn’t hitting it very well”?

 - Take your normal grip and then separate your hands by about 2-3 inches.

-- Take some slow practice swings focusing on the time between the end of your backswing and beginning of your downswing.
+- Take some slow practice swings focusing on the time between the end of your swing and the beginning of your downswing.

-With a grip that is separated, you’ll find that it’s difficult to unhinge your wrists at the beginning of the downswing.
+With a grip that is separated, you will find that it’s difficult to unhinge your wrists at the beginning of the downswing.
+Remember, the left wrist plays a huge role in getting the right angle as you make contact.
 Commit this feeling to memory and try to keep it when you move back to your regular grip.

 The Bottom Line

-Always make sure you create a slight hesitation at the top, allow the hips to start the downswing, maintain lag, and get your weight moving forward not back.
+Always make sure you create a slight hesitation at the top, allow the hips to start the downswing, maintain lag, and get your weight moving left, not staying back.
 If you can do those four main things, your transition will be perfect.